The only way to begin this sermon is with the opening line of every TEDTalk, ever… “Forget everything you think you know…”

 This article contains spoilers for all seasons of The Leftovers, including season three’s opener.

-Just as season two’s opening prologue “Axis Mundi” transported us back to cavewoman times, this episode began with another dialogue-free, Leftovers Universe flashback.
-The year is 1844 and white-clad, Guilty Remnant ancestor townsfolk of an Australian pilgrim settlement desperately await The Rapture, as calculated by their prophesying mad professor/priest and his pigeons.
+Just as season two’s prologue “Axis Mundi” transported us back to cavewoman times, this episode began with another dialogue-free, Leftovers Universe flashback.
+The year is 1844.
+White-clad, Guilty Remnant-predecessor townsfolk of an Australian pilgrim settlement desperately await The Rapture, as calculated by their prophesying, clearly insane professor/priest and his flock… of pigeons.

 From the first second of the opening establishing shot, Mimi Leder’s beautiful direction shines, effortlessly conveying one female settler’s desperation as she stands atop her straw roof hoping to be whisked away to heaven.
 The scenes are so intensely hypnotic it’s impossible not to be sucked into the mid-nineteenth century, becoming another villager suffering damnation.

-Writer Damon Lindelof’s love of short bursts of quick-cut repetition not only set scenes quickly but manage to capture the villager’s hopelessness and engage the viewer with humor and pathos…. for that’s what great TV is – efficient, emotive audio visual storytelling.
+Writer Damon Lindelof’s love of short bursts of quick-cut repetition not only set scenes quickly but manage to capture the villager’s hopelessness.
+This viewer-conditionings imbibes the watcher with humor and pathos; everything great TV should be- efficient, emotive audio visual storytelling.

 So far, we’ve spent seven minutes in a mid-nineteenth century village with characters we don’t know, have never cared about, have most certainly been dead for 150 years, will probably never see again and… I’m officially a wreck.